-It is imperative that if a situation of risk or perceived risk arises then the supervisor remains on hand until the lone worker is in a safe situation.
+It is imperative that if a Lone Worker Procedure is in place then the supervisor remains on hand until the lone worker is in a safe situation.

 7. Physical & Mental Wellbeing

 Regular or consistent loneworking can have a detrimental impact on mental wellbeing including stress, anxiety and depression.
 Lack of interaction can lead to feelings of isolation, abandonment and being disconnected.
 This can also lead to reduced performance.